jorgevallejo/clinic-tables-data/PEC3.md

     download.file(source_url, destfile = "../datos/FINAL-2017-Clinic-Table-Dataset.xlsx", method = "curl")

-This is the dataset I am using for this practise study, but we could want to download datasets from previous years to do longitudinal
+This is the dataset I am using for this practice study, but we could want to download datasets from previous years to do longitudinal
 studies: